 Gray is a member of the Renaissance Society of America, a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society, the National Academy of Education, and the Council on Foreign Relations of New York.
 She holds honorary degrees from over sixty colleges and universities, including Oxford, Yale, Brown, Columbia, Princeton, Duke, Harvard, the Rockefeller University, the Universities of Michigan and Toronto, and the University of Chicago.

 Gray was one of twelve distinguished foreign-born Americans to receive a Medal of Liberty award from President Reagan at ceremonies marking the rekindling of the Statue of Liberty’s lamp in 1986.
 In 1991, she received the Presidential Medal of Freedom, the nation's highest civilian award, from President Bush.
 Among a number of other awards she has received the Jefferson Medal of the American Philosophical Society and the National Humanities Award in 1993.
 In 1996, she received the University of Chicago’s Quantrell Award for Excellence in Undergraduate Teaching and in 2006, the Newberry Library Award.
 In 2008 she received the Chicago History Maker Award from the Chicago History Museum.

-Gray’s most recent publication is Searching for Utopia: Universities and Their Histories, published by the University of California Press in 2011.
+Gray’s most recent publication is her memoir, An Academic Life, published by Princeton University Press in 2018.